kyma-project/api-gateway/docs/user/custom-resources/apirule/test.md

 _Underlying type:_ _string_

-Host is the URL of the exposed service.
-We support lowercase RFC 1123 labels and FQDN.
+The host is the URL of the exposed service.
+Lowercase RFC 1123 labels and FQDN are supported.

 _Validation:_
 - MaxLength: 255